A practitioner perspective on AI in employee surveys.

 AI helps with the understanding work in three ways

-Every employee survey that includes open-text questions collects qualitative data that adds depth to the quantitative data.
-Employees might be citing a specific decision, describing an incident, explaining what the score would not let them say
+Employee surveys that include open-text questions collects qualitative data that adds depth to the quantitative data.
+Employees might cite a specific decision, describe an incident, explaining what the rating scale questions would not let them say.

 That data has historically been underused, for a simple reason: reading and synthesising thousands of comments is impractical at scale.